piisalie/sql_capsule/README.md

   # => SQLCapsule::QueryGroup::MissingKeywordArgumentError: Missing query argument: id
 ```

-The result will return in the form of an array of hashes, where the keys correlate with column names:
+The result of a query will return in the form of an array of hashes, where each item in
+the array corresponds to result row, and key/value pairs in the hash correspond with
+column/value pairs in a resulting row.

 ```ruby
 user_database.register :find_adult_users, "SELECT * FROM users WHERE age >= 18;"
 user_database.run :find_adult_users  # => [ { 'name' => 'John', 'age' => 20 }, { 'name' =>  'Anne', 'age' =>  23 } ]